meineke/workflows/sessions/keys.md

 GitHub has instructions on [adding your public key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

+I recommend giving your new public key a descriptive name so you know, for example, what laptop you generated it on.
+Then you can delete it when you get rid of that laptop.

 #### But copying and pasting in the terminal is hard!

 The <kbd>Ctrl</kbd> key is very special in terminals.
 In particular, <kbd>Ctrl</kbd>+<kbd>C</kbd> is for interrupting a running process or "canceling" your current line.
 Here are three quick ways of using the clipboard in a terminal: